Find your next read...

 Liese O’Halloran Schwarz published her first novel, Near Canaan, while she was studying at medical school.
 Her second novel, The Possible World, was published nearly thirty years later.
 She currently lives in Chapel Hill, North Carolina.

-Redmond O'Hanlon has written three bestselling, highly acclaimed travel books: Into the Heart of Borneo, In Trouble Again and Congo Journey.
-For fifteen years he was the Natural History editor of The Times Literary Supplement.
+Redmond O'Hanlon is an explorer in the nineteenth-century mould.
+In addition to his four bestselling travel books, Into the Heart of Borneo, In Trouble Again, Congo Journey and Trawler, he has published scholarly works on nineteenth-century science and literature.
+For fifteen years he was the Natural History editor of the Times Literary Supplement.
 He lives outside Oxford with his wife and two children.

 John O'Hara was born in Pennsylvania on 31 January 1905.
 His first novel, Appointment in Samarra (1934), won him instant acclaim, and he quickly came to be regarded as one of the most prominent writers in America.
 He won the National Book Award for his novel Ten North Frederick and had more stories published in the New Yorker than anyone in the history of the magazine.
 His fourteen novels include A Rage to Live, Pal Joey, BUtterfield 8 and From the Terrace.
 John O'Hara died on 11 April 1970.